pydoit/doit/doc/index.rst

 * This is an open-source project
   (`MIT license <http://opensource.org/licenses/mit-license.php>`_)
   written in python.
-Runs on Python 2.7 through 3.5 (including PyPy support) with a single codebase.
+Runs on Python 3.3 through 3.5 (including PyPy support).
+For python 2 support please use *doit* version 0.29.

 * Download from `PyPi <http://pypi.python.org/pypi/doit>`_